“Good Teachers make you feel like you can do anything” – Jenn Haston~

 I implore you, start saying this phrase to yourself, “I am just the right size” and if you have people in your life who are bemoaning their weight, up or down, join me, won’t you?
 Let’s turn the tide on fat-shaming and body dysmorphia that plagues people of all genders.
 At the very least, say it to yourself, and say it loud, say it proud, “I am just the right size”

 Now, go ahead and post your “just the right size” photo and share this!

-“Impostor syndrome will only show up when you are attempting something that matters. ~Professor Haston~
+“Impostor syndrome will only show up when you are attempting something that matters. ~Jenn Haston~

 A big part of what I do as a coach is ask a LOT of questions.
 It’s really important for me to find out where folks are, where they have been and where they want to go.
 It can be easy to skip over the “been” part.
 I have definitely been tempted because as a coach, I want to get you to “next” and then “best” but there is GOLD in those answers.

 As Jon Acuff says, “Finding your true passion is a reunion, not a first date.”